georgeescobra/configs/README.md

         Copies the configs from the ~ <home directory> to the configs repo
     --reset:
-        This resets all of the config files from cache setup.py contains all configurations at the top of the file
+        This resets all of the config files from cache setup.py contains all configuration defaults at the top of the file